 1/2 cup red onion. chopped

-1/2 cup lime juice (4-6 limes, depending on how big and juicy the limes are)
+1/2 cup lime juice (4 to 6 limes, depending on how big and juicy the limes are)

-8 cups watermelon in 1-inch cubes (about 1/4 medium watermelon), black seeds removed if there are any
+8 cups watermelon cit into 1-inch cubes (about 1/4 medium watermelon), black seeds removed if there are any

 1/2 cup crumbled feta cheese